ec-jrc/lisflood-code/docs/3_step2_preparing-setting-file/index.md

 # Step 2: Preparing the Settings file

 This page describes how to prepare your own settings file.
-Instead of writing the settings file completely from scratch, we suggest usinng the [reference settings file](https://github.com/ec-jrc/lisflood-code/tree/master/src/lisfloodSettings_reference.xml) as a starting point.
+Instead of writing the settings file completely from scratch, we suggest using the [reference settings file](https://github.com/ec-jrc/lisflood-code/tree/master/src/lisfloodSettings_reference.xml) as a starting point.

 In order the run a simulation you will need:

   -   Meteo input maps
   -   Static input maps
-  -   Tables (when reservoirs and lakes are included in the modeling excercise)
+  -   Tables (when reservoirs and lakes are included in the modeling exercise)
   -   An (empty) directory where all model data can be written exists

 If this is all true, the settings file can be prepared very quickly by editing the items in the 'lfuser' element.
 The following is a detailed description of the different sections of the 'lfuser' element.
 The present LISFLOOD version contains process-related parameters (not taking into account the parameters that are defined through the maps).
 These are all defined in the 'lfuser' element, and default values are given for each of them.
 Even though *any* of these parameters can be treated as calibration constants, doing so for *all* of them would lead to serious over-parameterisation problems.
 In the description of these parameters we will therefore provide some suggestions as to which parameters should be used for calibration, and which ones are better left untouched.